ColdLogical/VIPER-Templates/README.md

 VIPER is a 6 tier architecture that abstracts module tasks into each tier such that everything has a single responsibility.
 Its conforms to SOLID design principles and is an implementation of Clean Architecture concepts.

 These templates are written in Swift for use with Xcode.
+Current supported versions of Swift are:
+  * Swift 4
+  * Swift 3
+  * Swift 2.3

 Head over to the [VIPER-Templates Wiki](../../wiki) for some in-depth information on VIPER and using these templates.